alicia6174/Kaggle-Whats-Cooking/Project.md

 * **Modeling** - We chose **Weka** environment to create models.
 The detailed process of converting data matrix to the arff file for Weka environment will be mentioned also in the sections 2 \& 3.
 All the codes used in this project can be found in the GitHub.
 	* [https://github.com/alicia6174/Kaggle-Whats-Cooking](https://github.com/alicia6174/Kaggle-Whats-Cooking)

-	We skipped **tuning** in this project because we focused on comparing the results of two methods under different models.
+	We skipped **tuning** in the experiments because we focused on comparing the results of two methods under different models.

 <!--
 **AutoWeka** is a tool which provides the ideal model for any given data, but we didn't use it in this project since it cost too much time.